 Globally, ambient air quality regulations are becoming stricter and the penalties for violating them are severe.
 The ability to accurately, quickly and efficiently monitor harmful chemicals and combustible gases is crucial in order to comply with these regulations.

 Ambient Air Monitoring for industrial hygiene and emissions monitoring using Extrels MAX300 Series Process Mass Spectrometers provide high speed analysis of multiple chemical compounds from several locations with detection limits as low as 10 parts per billion (ppb).
 The Extrel FASTValve expands the systems capabilities by analyzing up to 80 sample points per valve assembly.
-The MAX300-IG Industrial Gas Analyzer also can be configured to monitor a larger number of samples, with the use of several different valve combinations.
-This gives the MAX300-IG Industrial Gas Analyzer the largest sample capacity available for a process mass spectrometer.
+The MAX300-AIR Environmental Gas Analyzer also can be configured to monitor a larger number of samples, with the use of several different valve combinations.
+This gives the MAX300-AIR Environmental Gas Analyzer the largest sample capacity available for a process mass spectrometer.

 The MAX300 Series is relied on for applications such as: